LEE KRASNER, quotes of interview and biography facts; great woman painter in American Abstract Expressionism, married with Jackson Pollock

-LEE KRASNER (1908 – 1984) was creating her art as woman artist in American Abstract Expressionism and married with Jackson Pollock till his death in 1956.
+Lee Krasner (1908 – 1984), her woman artist quotes on abstract painting art and life with Jackson Pollock + biography facts.
+Lee Krasner was creating her art as woman painter in American Abstract Expressionism and was married with Jackson Pollock till his death in 1956.
 The quotes of Krasner on her painting and life with Pollock describe very accurately her changes and shifts in development during the years, creating her abstract art.

-* At the bottom biography facts & art links for Lee Krasner.
-When you enjoy her quotes, please share them on Facebook, Google +1 or Twitter; – the editor.
+* At the bottom biography facts & art links for Lee Krasner; – the editor, Fons Heijnsbroek.

 - He (Hans Hofmann, one of her art teachers, fh) would come up to me (around 1937-38, fh), look at my work, and do a critique half in English and half in German, but certainly nothing I could understand.
 When he left the room I would call George McNeil, who was then the monitor, over and I would ask: ’What did this man say to me?’
 Hoffman was teaching Cubism and that was pretty exciting.
 Matisse and ( Picasso were my highlights.
 It was as though I was swinging between them.
 First I started to work with color and then there was a heavy swing toward the linear.